HaydnSeek/ripple/README.md

 # Ripple

-> Ripple is a simple, open-source feature flagging tool that leverages global DNS infrastructure to deliver configurations via TXT records for ultra-fast, serverless evaluations.
+> GhostFlags is a simple, open-source feature flagging tool that securely delivers a centralized JSON configuration via a single, encrypted DNS TXT record for ultra-fast, serverless evaluations.

-It delivers feature flags with **sub-10ms latency** and **zero infrastructure** by reading encrypted configurations from your existing DNS provider.
+It delivers feature flags with **sub-10ms latency** and **zero infrastructure** by reading a single, encrypted configuration from your existing DNS provider.

 ***